We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Are Jabra hearing aids just amplifiers?

-Jabra hearing aids come with Bluetooth connectivity, are medical-grade, and are designed for people with hearing impairment.
-They are made to reduce background noise and amplify speech.
+Jabra hearing aids come with Bluetooth connectivity, are medical-grade, and are for people with hearing impairment.
+They reduce background noise and amplify speech.

 The FDA has approved Jabra hearing aids as safe to use, so a person interested in purchasing one of their devices can feel assured that they meet federal standards.